Menu

 "The project manager owns the timeline"

-Execution PM + Teams → Features as work packages
+Planning PM → Objectives as project phases, Features as work packages Jira Plugin

 "Our project plan in MS Project doesn't match what's actually happening in Jira"